twu/skjold/README.md

         files: ^(poetry\.lock|Pipfile\.lock|requirements.*\.txt)$
 ```

-Run `pre-commit install` and you should be good to go.
-To configure `skjold` in this scenario I'd recommend you to add all necessary configuration to your projects `pyproject.toml` instead of manipulating the hook `args`.
-See this projects [pyproject.toml](https://github.com/psf/black/blob/master/pyproject.toml) as an example.
+After running `pre-commit install` the hook should be good to go.
+To configure `skjold` in this scenario I recommend to add the entire configuration to the projects `pyproject.toml` instead of manipulating the hook `args`.
+See this projects [pyproject.toml](https://github.com/psf/black/blob/master/pyproject.toml) for an example.

 ## Changes
 - `0.1.0` _2020-01-27_